 Flatbed trailers — one of the most frequently utilized trailer types on America’s roads — come in various lengths.
 That said, the 48 and 53-foot versions are the most commonly employed.

-Resting 5 feet off of the ground, these trailers are used nationwide to move freight that fits their 8 foot, 6-inch wide deck, and falls below 8 feet 6 inches in total height.
+Resting 5 feet off of the ground, these trailers are used nationwide to move freight that fits their 8 foot, 6 inch wide deck, and falls below 8 feet 6 inches in total height.

 Since these trailers have a fairly specific set of capabilities — and other open-deck trailer types are available— a load’s dimensions factor greatly into whether a flatbed will fit the bill.

-For example, any load that exceeds 8 feet, 6 inches in height can’t legally be hauled on a flatbed trailer.
+Any load that exceeds 8 feet, 6 inches in height can’t legally be hauled on a flatbed trailer.
 To do so would require permitting, and in most cases — since a step-deck trailer is able to move taller freight — this isn’t cost-effective.

-As such, the legal dimensions for height (8’6”), weight (48,000 pounds) and width (8’6”) of the flatbed trailer leaves very little room for interpretation.
+As such, the legal dimensions for height (8’6”), weight (48,000 pounds) and width (8’6”) of the flatbed trailer leave very little room for interpretation.
 And, for the most part, freight that exceeds these thresholds will need to find another option.
 Whether this is done by utilizing oversized/overweight permits or using another type of trailer depends on your situation.

 Where front and rear overhang is concerned, though, the guidelines for flatbed trailers get a bit fuzzier due to their varying lengths.